I always hated history. Pages and pages of textbooks filled with things done by old white guys? Not really my jam.

 So… how DID our high-schooler use The Giant American History Timeline?
-Well, we’re into print books around here, so she and I sat down and started flipping through that version of both volumes, and as we came to events or periods or people Sarah didn’t know much about, she started asking me questions.
+Well, we’re into print books around here, so she and I sat down and started flipping through that version of both volumes, and as we came to events or periods or people Ashar didn’t know much about, she started asking me questions.

 We talked about Federalism, the Oregon Trail, the national railroad system, the Indian Removal Act and even Gettysburg National Military Park, which is only about a half-hour from our house.
-I thought we’d probably do that until we got to World War II (one of Sarah’s big interests), so I was pretty surprised when she stopped on The New Deal and Franklin Delano Roosevelt.
+I thought we’d probably do that until we got to World War II (one of Ashar’s big interests), so I was pretty surprised when she stopped on The New Deal and Franklin Delano Roosevelt.

 That’s where things got really interesting.

 Over the next hour and a half, we had a conversation on everything from economic stimulus to the voting rights of people with felony convictions as well as those with various disabilities.
 We also talked about Herbert Hoover and Franklin Delano Roosevelt, Social Security, good farming practices, the causes of World Wars I and II… and a bunch more.